realarik/MobileApp-KajjaFisio/README.md

 ---

-# 🙌 Contributing

-Contributions are welcome!

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push the branch
-5. Submit a Pull Request

 ---

+## 🤝 Contributing

+This project is private.
+External contributions are not accepted unless approved by the owner.

+---

-# 📄 License
+## 📄 License

-This project is fully owned and created by realarik.
+This project is fully created and owned by realarik.
 All rights reserved.

-Unauthorized copying, modification, or distribution of this project is strictly prohibited.
+No part of this project may be copied, modified, distributed, or used commercially without explicit permission from the owner.

 ---

+---

-# 💬 Contact
+## 💬 Contact

-**Developer:** realarik

-If you have questions or want to collaborate, feel free to reach out!
+Developer: **realarik**
+Email: **candrikakalandra@gmail.com**

+Feel free to reach out for collaboration or business inquiries.